Yum China says seeing early signs of recovery from COVID-19 fallout

 The pandemic, which has infected more than 80,000 people in China and killed over 3,200, had kept hundreds of millions stuck at home since late January.
 Mainland China on Monday reported a drop in its daily tally of new coronavirus cases, reversing four straight days of increases.

-Yum China was spun off from Yum Brands Inc in 2016 and operates over 8,900 restaurants in more than 1,300 cities in the Asian country.
-(Reporting by Aishwarya Venugopal in Bengaluru; Editing by Shinjini Ganguli)
+Yum China was spun off from Yum Brands Inc (YUM.N) in 2016 and operates over 8,900 restaurants in more than 1,300 cities in the Asian country.